dewall3/nice_warm_coffee/README.md

 ### WiFi MyRio Setup
 The MyRio can be configured to connect over WiFi utilizing the NI MAX software.
 The MyRio must be configured in advance to connect to a specific network that the host computer will also be connected to.
 For simplicity, a custom hotspot SSID/password was made to enable the device to be started anywhere without reconfiguration.

-NOTE: To connect to the webservices detailed below, the MyRio date and time must be accurate.
+NOTE: To connect to the web services detailed below, the MyRio date and time must be accurate.
 The date/time reset every time the device loses power.
 To combat this, a SubVI can be used to set the time of the MyRio to match the host computer.
 One such SubVI was available through NI: <a href="https://learn-cf.ni.com/teach/riodevguide/code/rt-pc_set-rt-system-time-date-from-pc.html">Set Date and Time on MYRIO</a>

 ### SystemLink
 The "NI SystemLink Server" package can be downloaded from the NI Package Manager using the GaTech license.
 This package is required to run the VI and is what enables the LabView program and MyRio to communicate with the WebVI using tags: <a href="https://www.ni.com/docs/en-US/bundle/systemlink/page/communicating-data-with-tags.html">NI Documentation on Using Tags</a>